lggassert/igita/README.markdown

         >> <command>

-when you'd normally type (on a regular shell):
+when you'd normally type:

         >> git <command>

-For convenience, igita implements some other calls:
+BTW, the above works too! **=D**

-*       _git_ - for when you forget you're using igita
+For convenience, igita implements some other methods:

 *       _cd_ - the same as 'git checkout'
 *       _ls_ - the same as 'git status'
 *       _hist_ - shows igita's history